-Ensure that your antivirus software is up to date and that you are using a good one.
+Your internet security software (antivirus, firewall, etc.) must be kept up to date for it to be effective.
+Also ensure that you are using a good one based on reviews and testingd one.
 Merely having antivirus software installed on your computer does not mean that you are protected.
 Your protection is only as good as the last time the software has been udpated because new viruses are created daily and if your antivirus has not been updated for new viruses then you will not be protected from them.
-Research and use reveiws of antivirus/Internet security software to help you decide which one to get.
+Research and use reviews of antivirus/Internet security software to help you decide which one to get.

 Do not allow your children to use the computer you use for banking or other sensitive activities.
 Children will visit many sites and potentially download viruses as they download games or visit social websites.
 Therefore, it is not a good idea to allow your children to use the same computer you use for paying bills, for work, etc. Even if you must, they should have their own non-administrator account.
 Again, I have had to restore many computers where the parent let the children use the computer.
 Each person should have their own account on the computer and the children should not have administrative privileges on the computer.